-As Paleoclimatologist named Jack Hall is in Antartica, he discovers that a huge ice sheet has sheared off.
+As Paleoclimatologist Jack Hall is in Antartica, he discovers that a huge ice sheet has sheared off.
 But what he does not know is that this event will trigger a massive climate shift that will affect the world population.
-Meanwhile, his son Sam is with friends in New York to attend an event.
-There they discover that it has been raining non-stop for the past 3 weeks, and after a series of weather-related disasters begin to occur over the world, everybody realizes the world is entering a new Ice Age and the world population begins trying to evacuate to the warmer climates of the south.
-Jack makes a daring attempt to rescue his son and his friends who are stuck in New York and who have managed to survive not only a massive wave but also freezing cold temperatures that could possibly kill them.Written by
+Meanwhile, his son Sam is with friends in New York City to attend an event.
+There, they discover that it has been raining non-stop for the past three days, and after a series of weather-related disasters begin to occur all over the world, everybody realizes the world is about to enter a new Ice Age and the world population begins trying to evacuate to the warmer climates of the south.
+Jack makes a daring attempt to rescue his son and his friends who are stuck in New York City and who have managed to survive not only a massive wave but also freezing cold temperatures that could possibly kill them.Written by

 153 of 237 people found this review helpful.

 Was this review helpful to you?